 - ‘Agree’ the PLSP.
 Once you have followed the above steps an Adviser will draw up your PLSP.
 They may wish to see you first, or they may have sufficient information from the evidence of disability that you provided.
 Once your PLSP is drafted, you will be informed by email and you will be able to view (and print a PDF version if you so wish) within myBangor.
 You will need to tick the ‘Agreed by Student’ box.
 As soon as you do this, your PLSP will go ‘live’ and will be viewable by relevant staff in order to implement the reasonable adjustments.

 - If you require some amendments to your PLSP, tick the ‘Disputed by Student’ box and email email@example.com or call 01248 383620 or 382032 to discuss.

 - If you take no action within 5 days, we will assume that you are happy with your PLSP and it will go ‘live’ so that we can put in place your reasonable adjustments without delay.

 Who will see my PLSP?

 Only relevant staff who need to put in place recommendations and reasonable adjustments:

 - Either Staff in the Dyslexia or Disability teams – in order to create, administer and manage your PLSP.

 - Key staff within your academic school

-- Your school’s Disability Tutor can view the whole PLSP.
-They will agree to the adjustments to teaching & learning and assessment, ensuring they are in keeping with the learning outcomes of your course.
+- Your school’s Disability Tutor, Personal Tutor and your School's Senior Tutor can view the whole PLSP.
+Your Disability Tutor will agree to the adjustments to teaching & learning and assessment, ensuring they are in keeping with the learning outcomes of your course.